EAlf91/bedrock/README.md

 # setup infra
+You need to have access to an AWS account with proper permissions to run this.
+The way I set it up was creating a new AWS account (you need a credit card for this)

+The Infra consists of the following:

  - VPC
     - public subnet,
         - EC2 bastion host running ssm
     - 2 private subnets in different AZs
         - aurora serverless

+Once you set it up you can run the terraform deployment:

+> sh ./ci/deploy-tf.sh infra

 # activate foundational models

 For this tests I activated: